Welly worry? The All Blacks' poor recent record in the capital

 If their record in Wellington in recent years is anything to go by, the All Blacks will be nervous heading into the decider against Ireland on Saturday.

-Ireland leveled the series after the 23-12 victory over the All Blacks last weekend, their first win on Kiwi soil.
+Ireland levelled the series with the 23-12 victory over the All Blacks last weekend, their first win on Kiwi soil.

 As Ireland hope to make more history this weekend, they will take solace in the All Blacks' shaky recent record in Wellington, where they've won only once in their last five matches.